WATER · QUINOLIZIDINE ALKALOIDS

-Lupinine, the dominant quinolizidine alkaloid in bluebonnets and other lupines, is water-soluble.
-Peer-reviewed research has confirmed it leaches from decaying plant matter through soil into drainage water and groundwater at nanogram-per-litre concentrations.
-Spring water drawn from aquifers in lupine bloom regions can carry the toxin without any deliberate contamination — no tampering required.
+Quinolizidine alkaloids — the toxic class produced by bluebonnets and other lupines — are water-soluble.
+Published environmental-chemistry research has documented leaching from decaying plant matter into drainage water and groundwater at measurable concentrations.
+Spring water drawn from aquifers in lupine bloom regions can carry the class without any deliberate contamination — no tampering required.

 The plant

 The Texas bluebonnet, Lupinus texensis, is one of approximately 200 species in the lupine genus.
-Like all lupines, it produces quinolizidine alkaloids in its leaves, stems, seeds, and roots — most prominently lupinine, along with related compounds (sparteine, lupanine, hydroxylupanine).
+Like all lupines, it produces quinolizidine alkaloids (QAs) in its leaves, stems, seeds, and roots.
+The dominant alkaloid varies by Lupinus species: sparteine and lupanine predominate in many; lupinine is most associated with L. luteus (yellow lupin).
+L. texensis contains a characteristic mix including sparteine, lupanine, hydroxylupanine, and lupinine.
 These alkaloids are the plant's chemical defence against grazing herbivores.
 They are potent.
-Cases of lupinine poisoning in livestock are documented across the western US, the Mediterranean, and Australia.
+Cases of QA poisoning in livestock are documented across the western US, the Mediterranean, and Australia.

-- Blocks nicotinic and muscarinic acetylcholine receptors — disrupts the primary neurotransmitter system controlling muscle contraction, autonomic regulation, and aspects of memory and cognition
+• Block nicotinic and muscarinic acetylcholine receptors — disrupting the primary neurotransmitter system controlling muscle contraction, autonomic regulation, and aspects of memory and cognition

-- Inhibits sodium and potassium ion channels — directly blocks nerve-signal transmission
+• Inhibit sodium and potassium ion channels — directly interfering with nerve-signal transmission

-- At chronic low doses produces subtle, non-specific neurological symptoms: weakness, fatigue, cognitive fog
+• At chronic low doses produce subtle, non-specific neurological symptoms: weakness, fatigue, cognitive fog

 The leaching mechanism

-The leaching pathway is peer-reviewed and documented.
-A 2017 study in Science of the Total Environment (Reinhard et al.) confirmed that quinolizidine alkaloids from lupines leach through soil into drainage water and groundwater, with measurable concentrations in the nanogram-per-litre range in field experiments.
+Published environmental-chemistry research has documented that quinolizidine alkaloids from lupines leach through soil into drainage water and groundwater at measurable concentrations.
 The mechanism does not require deliberate placement or tampering.
 The pathway is:

 The key geological condition is calcareous, alkaline, well-drained soil.
 The Texas Hill Country, where the bluebonnet thrives, sits on exactly that geology — and is also the recharge zone for the regional aquifer that supplies multiple commercial spring-water bottling operations.